elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ## Region adjacency graphs

-A Region Adjacency Graph (RAG) is a representation of an image that is useful for *segmentation*, the division of images into meaningful regions (or *segments*).
+A Region Adjacency Graph (RAG) is a representation of an image that is useful for *segmentation*: the division of images into meaningful regions (or *segments*).
 If you've seen Terminator 2, you've seen segmentation:

 ![Terminator vision](https://raw.githubusercontent.com/scikit-image/skimage-tutorials/master/2014-scipy/images/terminator-vision.png)